-In compliance with New York State Labor Law Section 206(c) and Section 21.12 of the New York State Department of Civil Service Attendance and Leave Manual, SUNY Buffalo State shall provide reasonable unpaid break time or permit an employee to use paid break time or meal time each day to allow an employee to express breast milk for her nursing child for up to three years following child birth.
-The college shall make reasonable efforts to provide a room or other location, in close proximity to the work area, where an employee can express milk in privacy.
+In compliance with New York State Labor Law Section 206(c) and Section 21.12 of the New York State Department of Civil Service Attendance and Leave Manual, SUNY Buffalo State shall provide reasonable unpaid break time or permit an employee to use paid break time or mealtime to allow an employee to express breast milk for her nursing child each time such employee has reasonable need to express breast milk for up to three years following childbirth.
+The university shall make reasonable efforts to provide a room or other location, in close proximity to the work area, well lit, shielded from view, and free from intrusion from other persons in the workplace or the public, where an employee can express milk in privacy.
+The room or location provided for this purpose shall not be a restroom or toilet stall.